emmajanedrews/base-template/_posts/2017-12-01-what-4-tips-will-help-you-maximize-your-productivity-as-an-agent.md

 To ensure that you’re achieving your maximum productivity every day, here are four tips you can follow.

-First and foremost, f**ocus on new business development consistently every single day.**Whether that means prospecting calls, knocking on doors, hosting open houses, or contacting your SOI, make sure you focus time and energy on new business development on a daily basis.
+First and foremost, **focus on new business development consistently every single day.**Whether that means prospecting calls, knocking on doors, hosting open houses, or contacting your SOI, make sure you focus time and energy on new business development on a daily basis.
 We’re in the sales business, and without developing new business, you won’t have any business.
 Make sure you’re setting, tracking, and hitting goals on a daily basis in terms of the number of calls, conversations, or people you’re adding into your database.

 {% include pullquote.html %}